scalawithcats/scala-with-cats/src/pages/monads/eval.typ

 This is an example of call-by-value evaluation:

-- the computation is evaluated at point where it is defined (eager); and
+- the computation is evaluated at the point where it is defined (eager); and
 - the computation is evaluated once (memoized).